-2. Who will be the main stakeholders/users of the policy?
-Please consider the impact of the policy on the different groups of stakeholder /users.

-Staff, parents and Pupils

-- 3. Use the table to show: - Where you think that the policy could have a negative impact on any of the equality strands, that is, it could disadvantage them if no impact please note the evidence for this. - Where you think that the strategy/project/policy could have a positive impact on any of the groups or contribute to promoting equality, equal opportunities or improving relationships within equality characteristics.

-Positive impact Negative impact No impact Reason and evidence (provide details of specific groups affected even for no impact) Age ✓ The policy seeks to apply all staff, pupils and visitors to the school irrespective of their background.
-Disability ✓ The policy seeks to apply to all staff, pupils and visitors to the school irrespective of their background.
-Gender ✓ The policy seeks to apply to all staff, pupils and visitors to the school irrespective of their background.
-Gender identity √ The policy seeks to apply to all staff, pupils and visitors to the school irrespective of their background.
-Sexual orientation ✓ The policy seeks to apply to all staff, pupils and visitors to the school irrespective of their background.
-Race √ The policy seeks to apply to all staff, pupils and visitors to the school irrespective of their background.
+Section one: screening for impact Name of policy Administering Medications Project lead completing assessment: ient: Katie Jones Position: Executive Headteacher 1.
+What is the mair n purpose o of the stra ategy/project/policy?
+Describe's S GET appro ach to Admi nistrating I medications sers of the policy?
+Please consider the impact of the weholder /users.
+Staff, parent s and Pupils 3 strand this. ■ Wher the g ds, that is, e you think groups or it could dis that the s advantag trategy/p to prom uld have a negative impact on any of the equality ge them - if no impact please note the evidence for roject/policy could have a positive impact on any of noting equality, equal opportunities or improving eristics.
+Positive Negative No Reason and evidence (provide details of specific impact impact impact groups affected even for no impact) Age \checkmark The policy seeks to apply all staff, pupils and visitors to the school irrespective of their background.
+Disability The policy seeks to apply to all staff, pupils and visitors ✓ to the school irrespective of their background.
+Gender √ √ Gender Gender identity to the school irrespective of their background.
+The policy seeks to apply to all staff, pupils and visitors Gender ✓ to the school irrespective of their background.
+The policy seeks to apply to all staff, pupils and visitors to the school irrespective of their background.
+The policy seeks to apply to all staff, pupils and visitors